kora-projects/kora-docs/mkdocs/docs/en/documentation/json.md

 ## Writer { #writer }

-You can use `@JsonWriter` to create a writer only:
+Use `@JsonWriter` to create only a `JsonWriter`.
+This option is useful when the type only needs to be written to `JSON`:

 ===! ":fontawesome-brands-java: `Java`"